domoticz/domoticz/dzVents/documentation/README.md

 ```
 The `data` section defines a persistent variable called `counter`.
 It also defines an initial value.
 From then on you can read and set the variable in your script.

 You can define as many variables as you like and put whatever value in there that you like.
-It doesn't have to be just a number,  you can even put the entire device state in it: <!-- FIXME: wiki says "Just don't put stuff in there with functions", but nothing about "entire device state".
-What exactly do you wish to say here? --/>

-You can define as many variables as you like and put whatever value in there that you like.
 It doesn't have to be just a number.
-Just don't put something in there with functions.
+Just don't put something in there with functions (well, they are filtered out actually).

 ### Size matters and watch your speed!!
 If you include tables (or arrays) in the persistent data, beware to not let them grow.
 It will definitely slow down script execution because dzVents has to serialize and deserialize the data.
 It is better to use the historical option as described below.